 When you first get a car it’s important to remember that you’re still pretty new to the road, and that good drivers never stop learning.
 It takes a while to get really comfortable driving, especially on the motorway or long journeys, and it’s important that you never get complacent.
 Driving is always risky and there is a lot that is out of your control no matter how good a driver you are.

 The first step in choosing a car is to work out what your budget is.
 How much can you afford to spend on the vehicle?
 As well as the initial outlay you need to be aware of the additional costs of fuel, road tax, yearly MOTs and insuring the car (which could be quite a bit of cash while you’re still young), plus you need to account for unexpected maintenance.
-You can visit Compare the Market to get car insurance quotes, and find the right policy for the car you choose.
+You can visit this site to get car insurance quotes, and find the right policy for the car you choose.

 If you buy a brand new car it will be subject to an increased road tax for the first year called “showroom tax”.
 This is one of the reasons it’s well worth considering a second hand car.
 Modern cars are generally very well made, so as long as you buy from a reputable dealer and make sure it has all the necessary paperwork there’s nothing to stop you getting a great deal on a decent and reliable car.
 A head’s up though – although it would be awesome to have a retro car like an old Mini or Beetle, those cars were made to much less rigorous safety specifications and won’t hold up well in a crash with a modern car.
 Hopefully that won’t ever an issue but it’s important to put safety first.